Watcher (angel): Depictions in popular culture

 There have been many different depictions of the Grigori in fiction and wider popular culture.

 In Kevin Smith's 1999 religious satire Dogma, the character Bartleby (played by Ben Affleck) is mentioned to have formerly been a Watcher.

 In Darren Aronofsky's 2014 Biblical epic Noah, there are a large number of Watchers and they are depicted as having been cast out of Heaven after deciding to help mankind.

 In Traci Harding's book The Cosmic Logos, the Grigori are a group of fallen spiritual beings who watched over and assisted human spiritual evolution thus gaining the title "the Watchers".

-Looking in on us from way out there, the protagonist of the 1972 Hawkwind song The Watcher feels his "sense all disgusted:" although man had the chance to do the right thing, "avarice destroyed your sphere."
+Looking in on us from way out there, the protagonist of the Hawkwind song The Watcher from the 1972 album Doremi Fasol Latido feels his "sense all disgusted:" although man had the chance to do the right thing, "avarice destroyed your sphere."
 Convinced once more that we cannot be trusted as custodians of this world, the Watcher proclaims our fearful end.

 In the Supernatural season 10 episode "Angel Heart" mentions the Grigori with one, Tamiel (under the name "Peter Holloway") appearing as the main enemy of the episode.
 At one point in this episode, a picture is shown that is implied to be a painting of a grigori—it is, in fact, a classic depiction of the archangel Michael besting Satan.

 In the popular The Black Tapes podcast, Grigori are mentioned in Episode 105 titled "The Devil You Know".

 In his Sigma Force novel The Bone Labyrinth (2015), James Rollins describes Atlantis' creators as Watchers, a superior hybrid species of early humans and neanderthals who disseminated knowledge and possibly interbred with people throughout the world.
 They also created the protected, hidden city of Atlantis, located in Ecuador.

 In Lauren Kate's book Fallen, a group called 'The Watchers' studied angels who consorted with mortal women, but more closely, Daniel Grigori the sixth archangel.